ghdpro/django-template-toolkit/README.rst

 Documentation and examples will follow in the future.
 For now, to use this package in your Django project install it with :code:`pip` then add it to your :code:`INSTALLED_APPS` list in settings.
-You can then include the templates as :code:`{% include 'toolkit/forms/field.html' %}` (for example) and the template tags with :code:`{% load 'toolkit' %}`.
+You can then include the templates as :code:`{% include 'toolkit/forms/field.html' %}` (for example) and the template tags with :code:`{% load toolkit %}`.
 For now see the source code for which template tags & filters are available.